 Why SecureDrop?

 Unlike other digital tip channels, SecureDrop is designed to support source anonymity by default.
 By encrypting and tunneling traffic over the Tor anonymity network, newsrooms can host a secure dropbox.
 Any tips sent to this dropbox can only be decrypted on a special, hardened machine that is disconnected from the web.
-This allows sources to reach out anonymously with fairly little effort, while the newsroom isolates potentially dangerous software on their “offline” computer.
+This allows sources to reach out anonymously with fairly little effort, while the newsroom isolates potentially dangerous software on its “offline” computer.

 To maintain real anonymity, sources should also take care to remove metadata from any documents they submit — for example, by taking a screenshot of a document and sharing the screenshot, rather than sharing the original document.
-Read this, or reach out to Freedom of the Press Foundation to learn more about metadata redaction techniques.
+Read this, or reach out to Freedom of the Press Foundation (FPF) to learn more about metadata redaction techniques.

 Safeguard sources while getting stories

 Read more about how to minimize risk to sources reaching out through secure tip pages.
-You can also reach out to our Digital Security Training team to learn more about building secure tip pages, or for assistance setting up tip lines.
+You can also reach out to our Digital Security Training team to learn more about building secure tip pages or for assistance setting up tiplines.